Always call 911 if you are in immediate danger and need emergency help.

 - Make a kit of supplies.
 Keep at least a 3-day water supply per person and for pets, too.
 What you can do to protect your household well.

 - Suggested pre-hurricane activities to help facilities prepare.

 - Water resiliency planning tools for communities.

 Planning for disaster debris:

 Damage from a hurricane depends on the size, extent, and other factors.
 Damage debris can include destroyed structures, hazardous waste, green waste, or personal property.
-More information
+More about disaster debris planning

 This guide highlights the need for communities to plan ahead for debris cleanup after a major natural or man-made disaster, plus case studies.
 Read a printable version.